bjma/algorithms/dynamic_programming/knapsack/README.md

 If our current capacity is `w = 6` and we choose to put `items[5]` into our knapsack, then its weight reduces our current capacity to `w = 6 - 2`, making `w = 4`.
 Since we already added `items[5]`, then we can only choose from `items[1:4]`.

 This is where our optimal substructure comes into play.
-If you look at the table, we already solved the smaller subproblem where we compute the maximum value possible when considering `items[1:4]` at the capacity `w = 4` (highlighted in green):
+If you look at the table, we already solved the smaller subproblem where we compute the maximum value possible when considering `items[1:4]` at the capacity `w = 4` (bolded):

 |       | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7     |
 |-------|---|---|---|---|---|---|---|-------|